nil-pat/budget-dashboard/README.md

 # budget-dashboard
-A website dashboard to track your monthly budget
+A javascript dashboard to visualize your spending.